 Tip

-apply_chat_template is the correct way to format conversations — it inserts the special role tokens and turn separators the model was trained on.
-Hand-writing the format risks subtle mismatches that hurt quality.
+apply_chat_template is the correct way to format conversations.
+It inserts the special role tokens and turn separators the model was trained on.
+Hand-writing the format risks small mismatches that hurt quality.

 Testing the Base Model